 In Pamplona, Alex had to figure out how to communicate with her host family, navigate an unfamiliar city, and order food before she had the necessary language skills.
 These daily conversations—the same types of interactions she observes among gap year students in the Dominican—provided the rich cultural exchange opportunities that helped her become fluent and get a head start on her Spanish degree in college.

-If you’re curious about Spanish Immersion and Service or another gap semester, schedule a visit with one of our regional program experts like Alex.
+If you’re curious about Spanish Immersion and Service or another gap semester, schedule a call with one of our regional program experts like Alex.